 There is not an appointed conservation advisory board or committee in Bolton.
-However, the Town Planning Board and LWRP Advisory Committee are in positions to work collaboratively with all of these parties to identify needs and address water resource management strategies for the community's watersheds and its riparian environment, inclusive of the main body of Lake George.
+However, the Town Board and the Planning Board are in positions to work collaboratively with all of these parties to identify needs and address water resource management strategies for the community's watersheds and its riparian environment, inclusive of the main body of Lake George.